 Children die all too often in car accidents.
 In fact, car accidents are the leading cause of death for children.
-Despite informational campaigns that warn parents to make sure that their children are secured properly in the vehicles and state laws mandating children be secured in car seats and in safety belts, children continue to die in car accidents.
+Despite informational campaigns that warn parents that make sure that their children are secured properly in the vehicles and state laws mandating children be secured in car seats and in safety belts, children continue to die in car accidents.
 The fragility of a child plays a significant role in the survivability of accidents.
-Consequently, some children might be killed in a car crash merely because they are not strong enough to survive the impact.
-However, other children die needlessly in car accidents every year because their parent or guardian fails to take the appropriate safety precautions.

 Put Our Law Firm’s Over 39 Years Of Legal Experience To Work For Your Case!

-If you have been injured or lost a loved one because of someone else’s negligence, call Montlick & Associates, Attorneys at Law for your free consultation today.
-Montlick & Associates, Attorneys at Law has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast for over 39 years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
+If you have been injured or tragically lost a child in any type of accident caused by someone else’s negligence, call Montlick & Associates, Attorneys at Law for your free consultation today.
+Montlick & Associates, Attorneys at Law has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast for over 39 years.

 No matter where you are located our attorneys are just a phone call away, and we will even come to you.
 Call us 24 hours day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
 You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour live chat.